The US Capitol Police have issued the following press release to help visitors to the National Mall for the Fourth of July events in Washington D.C.:

 All public entrances are wheelchair accessible.
-Mobility impaired guests and their party will be accommodated at any public entrance.
-Limited parking on a first come, first serve basis will be available to mobility impaired guests and their party along the south curb of Constitution Avenue between First Street & Third Street, NW.
-Mobility carts will begin service from this parking area to the entrance nearest First Street, NW and Constitution Avenue, NW at 4:30 pm.
+Mobility impaired guests and their parties will be accommodated at any public entrance.
+Limited parking on a first come, first serve basis will be available to mobility-impaired guests and their parties along the south curb of Constitution Avenue between First and Third Streets, NW.
+ADA shuttle service will be available beginning at 4:30 p.m. on Sunday and Monday, from this parking area to the public entrance nearest to First Street, NW, and Constitution Avenue, NW.

-Public entrances to the West Front of the U.S. Capitol:
+Public entrances to the West Front of the U.S. Capitol are as follows:

-- North Side: Third Street, NW and Pennsylvania Avenue, NW
+- North (Senate) Side of Capitol Square: Third Street, NW, and Pennsylvania Avenue, NW

-- South Side: Third Street, SW and Maryland Avenue, SW
+- South (House) Side of Capitol Square: Third Street, SW, and Maryland Avenue, SW

 Parking in the immediate area of the U.S. Capitol is extremely limited.
-Please visit www.wmata.com to help plan your trip using public transportation.
+Use of public transportation is strongly encouraged.
+Please visit www.wmata.com to help plan your trip.

-The U.S. Capitol Police along with event and production staff closely monitor weather conditions.
+The U.S. Capitol Police and concert event staff closely monitor weather conditions.
 Any changes to the schedule of events based on adverse weather conditions will be announced to the general public.
-If an evacuation occurs due to inclement weather, please follow the directions of the U.S. Capitol Police.
+If an evacuation is necessitated by inclement weather, please follow U.S. Capitol Police direction.